 Art teachers help students develop the ability to express themselves with various types of media.
-Public schools require their art teachers to have at least a bachelor's degree and practical experience.
+Public schools require their art teachers to have at least a bachelor's degree, licensure and practical experience.
 Requirements to teach in private schools vary.
 Teaching at the graduate level generally requires a graduate degree.

 |Required Education||At least a bachelor's degree and practical experience|